Communications Visa Sponsorship Jobs in Oklahoma

 Which companies in Oklahoma sponsor visas for communications professionals?

-Employers with documented H-1B sponsorship histories in communications include Griffin Communications, the University of Oklahoma, Oklahoma State University, and major energy firms like Devon Energy and ONEOK that maintain sizable corporate communications and public affairs teams.
+Employers with documented H-1B visa sponsorship histories in communications include Griffin Communications, the University of Oklahoma, Oklahoma State University, and major energy firms like Devon Energy and ONEOK that maintain sizable corporate communications and public affairs teams.
 Broadcast affiliates and healthcare systems such as Integris Health also hire for communications roles that occasionally require sponsorship.

 Which visa types are most common for communications roles in Oklahoma?

 The H-1B is the most common visa category for communications professionals in Oklahoma, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as communications, public relations, or journalism.
-Some university-affiliated positions may also see J-1 and O-1 filings for candidates with distinguished records in media or public affairs.
+Some university-affiliated positions may also see J-1 visa and O-1 visa filings for candidates with distinguished records in media or public affairs.

 How to find communications visa sponsorship jobs in Oklahoma?